Silverdev2482/zmk/docs/docs/faq.md

 ### Does ZMK support wired split?

-Currently, ZMK only supports wireless split, but wired split is possible and we welcome contributions!
+Currently, wired split is under development and should be considered experimental.

 ### How is the latency?